PHILADELPHIA (AP) — The Latest on the Democratic National Convention and 2016 presidential campaign. (all times EDT):

 Bill Clinton, utterly comfortable in his own skin, seems to be just fine with trading places with his wife, the former first lady.

-Senate Democratic leader Harry Reid says the CIA should give Donald Trump “fake intelligence briefings” because he can’t be trusted.
+Senate Minority Leader Harry Reid says the CIA should give Donald Trump “fake intelligence briefings” because he can’t be trusted.

-The Nevada lawmaker tells reporters in Philadelphia that “they shouldn’t give him anything that means anything because you can’t trust him.”
+The Nevada Democrat tells reporters in Philadelphia that “they shouldn’t give him anything that means anything because you can’t trust him.”

 Reid was responding to Trump’s call for Russia to find Hillary Clinton’s deleted emails.